berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Racket and CS61AS/section07 Homework 0.1.md

     (if (= 5 (+ 2 3))
         'yay!
-        (/ 1 0) )
+        (/ 1 0))

-In this case, `yay!` is printed.
-Because the first expression evaluates to true, the last argument to `if` is not evaluated, which means we don't get a divide-by-zero error.
+The result of this example expression is the word `'yay!`.
+Because the first expression is true, the last argument to `if` is not evaluated, which means we don't get a divide-by-zero error.

-#### `cond`
+### `cond`

-`cond` is a special form that acts just like an `if` statement, except with multiple options.
-Each clause is tested one at a time until one evaluates to `true`.
-If none of the clauses are `true`, you can include an `else` clause to capture these cases.
+`cond` is a special form that acts just like `if`, except with multiple options.
+Each condition is tested one at a time until one evaluates to `true`.
+An `else` clause is typically used at the end to capture cases where all prior conditions evaluated to `false`.

 Here is an example: